vespakoen/dstore/README.md

 ## create snapshot

-**Stores the current schemas as a snapshot.**
+**Stores the current blueprints as a snapshot.**

-*The "put schema" and "put all schemas" commands modify the "current" schema*
+*The "put blueprint" and "put all blueprints" commands modify the "current" blueprint*
-*If you are happy with the schema, you create a snapshot.*
+*If you are happy with the blueprint, you create a snapshot.*
 *This will trigger the migrations that will:*

 - create a postgresql database (named: namespace + 'v' + snapshotVersion)